JNYH/barchartrace_gdp/README.md

 3. To display only the top 15 countries:
 Drag "Rank" to Filters → click on "OK".
-Click on (Filters) Rank → drop down menu → Compute Using → "Country" .
+Click on (Filters) Rank → drop-down menu → Compute Using → "Country".
 Replace "206" with "15", and click on "OK".
 Change the Standard view to "Entire View".

 4. To increase label font size and bar size:
 Click on Label → ensure "Show mark labels" is checked.
 Click on Label → ensure "Allow labels to overlap other marks" is checked.
-Click on Label → Font → drop down menu → change to font size "20".
+Click on Label → Font → drop-down menu → change to font size "20".
 To increase label font sizeClick on Size → drag the slider towards the right.

 5. To add the year label on chart: